OP78142/UTSA-Bootcamp-Final/README.md

 ### Tableau Load
 Data was filtered in tableau to produce only fraudulent transactions, saved to a file, and uploaded into tableau public.
 Heat maps were created from the filtered data to display areas sufferring from the higher levels of fraudulent activities.
 ### Jupyter Notebook and Google Colaboratory Load
 Jupyter Notebooks and Google Colaboratory were used to do all data transformations and loads.
-They can be found [Here](https://github.com/OP78142/UTSA-Bootcamp-Final)
+The data exploration code can be found [Here](https://github.com/OP78142/UTSA-Bootcamp-Final/blob/main/Credit%20Card%20Data%20Analysis.ipynb)
 ### Model Load details and process
-Placeholder for type of model being run, layers, and percentages here
+Placeholder for type of model being run, layers, and percentages here</br></br>